When to wash our hands?

 🌱🌿Every time you return home from anywhere outside, especially if you have been at your work place or school or college, or if you have visited a supermarket or a hospital or even a friend or relative

-🌱🌿After using public devices such as library or internet-cafe computers, or after using another person’s phone, or after handling cash or touching public objects such as petrol pumps supermarket counters etc
+🌱🌿After using public devices such as library or internet-cafe computers, or after using another person’s phone (use loud soeaker where you can) or after handling cash or touching public objects such as petrol pumps supermarket counters etc

 🌱🌿Before and after preparing and/or eating food